 The too-thick application of the glazing mix is not at all good, and it gives an improper texture to the pottery body, making the pinholes appear on its surface.

-Thus, to avoid a thick glaze application, you need to make sure that the glazing mixture is not much dense and has a creamy milk-like consistency, which doesn’t thicken up with the application and evens out chemical fusing during firing.
+Thus, to avoid a thick glaze application, you need to make sure that the glazing mixture is not too dense and has a creamy milk-like consistency, which doesn’t thicken up with the application and evens out chemical fusing during firing.

 Smooth out the rough clay surface after bisque firing: